NaoyaMiyagawa/cakephp4-csv-download-demo/README.md

-# CakePHP4 Csv Download Demo
+# CakePHP4 CSV/TSV Download Demo

 This is a sample app to implement CSV/TSV download feature with CakePHP4. (it can be implemented in the same way in CakePHP3 as well)